Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Proposed Method: SpCoTMHP

-SpCoTMHP is an integrated SLAM model, a hidden semi-Markov model, a multimodal mixture model for place categorization (based on positions, speech-language, and image features), and a speech recognition model.
-Figure~\ref{fig:graphical-model} shows the graphical model representation of SpCoTMHP for learning the global parameters, and Table~\ref{tab:graphical-model} lists each variable of the graphical model.
-The details of the formulation of the generative process represented by the graphical model of SpCoTMHP are as follows.
+SpCoTMHP is designed as an integrated model for each module: SLAM, HSMM, multimodal Dirichlet process mixture~(MDPM) for place categorization, and the speech-and-language model.
+Therefore, it is simple to distribute development and further the module coupling in the framework of Neuro-SERKET~\citep{taniguchi2020neuroSERKET}.
+The integrated model has the advantage that the inference functions as a whole, complementing each uncertainty.
+Figure~\ref{fig:graphical-model} presents the graphical model representation of SpCoTMHP, and Table~\ref{tab:graphical-model} lists each variable of the graphical model.
+Unlike SpCoSLAM~\citep{ataniguchi_IROS2017}, SpCoTMHP introduces two different time units (real-time robot motion-based time step $t$ and event-driven time step $e$) and extends GMM to HSMM.
+The events represent the timing of the user utterances during the learning and the switching of locations visited during planning.
+The generative process (prior distribution or likelihood function) is defined by the graphical model representation of SpCoTMHP.

+\textbf{SLAM part (metric level):} The probabilistic generative model of SLAM can represent the time-series transition of self-position.
+The state space on the map corresponds to the metric level.
+These probability distributions were standard in SLAM for probabilistic approaches~\citep{thrun2005probabilistic}.
+Accordingly, Eq.~(\ref{eq:seisei10}) represents a measurement model that is a likelihood of a depth sensor $z_{t}$ at a given position $x_{t}$ and map $m$.
+Eq.~(\ref{eq:seisei9}) represents a motion model that is a state-transition related to the position $x_{t}$ based on action $u_{t}$ in previous position $x_{t-1}$ in SLAM as follows:

+Self-localization assumes a transition at time $t$ due to the motion of the robot.
+The variable $x_t$ is shared with the HSMM.

+\textbf{HSMM part (from metric level to topological level):} The HSMM can cluster each location data of the robot as position distributions and represent probabilistic transitions between position distributions.
+This refers to transitioning from the metric level to the topological level.
+The HSMM connects two units: time $t$ and event $e$.
+A binary random variable that indicates whether there is an event is defined as follows: \addspan{{